 This article explains the SQ3R Method, developed by Francis P. Robinson in a practical way.
-After reading it, you will understand the basics of the sq3r study method to read and study more effectively.
+After reading it, you will understand the basics of the SQ3R study method to read and study more effectively.
 We give an explanation, example, review of steps and overview of advantages of the SQ3R study method.
 This article also contains a downloadable and editable SQ3R Method template and an in-depth explanation video to help you on your way.

 What is the SQ3R Method?